What is a Product Roadmap?

 - What will be its impact on our customers, our organization, or to the planet?

 Because every product is a bit different in size and scope, there is no true one-size-fits-all for building a Product Roadmap.
 It can take on many forms.
 This is heavily influenced by the human and financial resources allocated to it, the organizational processes that need to be followed to see its development through, and the impact that it will eventually have on your customers or internal stakeholders.
 However, for the purposes of this exercise, we will propose a simple framework that can be easily adapted to your needs or business context.

 How to build a Product Roadmap?

-- Themes, to categorize customer needs or problems that should be satisfied to reach business outcomes.
+- Themes: These are intended to categorize the customer needs or problems addressed by the product in order to reach overarching business objectives.